Install dependencies

 To run NSS in your Unreal Engine project, you will need to install and configure the following:

-• Vulkan SDK: Required for development of applications that use Vulkan, and to enable the Vulkan Configurator.
-The latter sets up the emulation layers used for running ML extensions for Vulkan workloads.
+• Vulkan SDK version 1.4.321.0 or later: Required for developing applications that use Vulkan and for accessing Vulkan Configurator.
+Vulkan Configurator sets up the emulation layers used for running ML extensions for Vulkan workloads.

-• NSS for Unreal Engine plugin: You will download and integrate the plugin in the next section.
+• Arm Neural Graphics Plugin 1.1.0: You will download and integrate the plugin in the next section.

 These components allow you to run NSS in Unreal Engine, using ML emulation layers for Vulkan for development and testing.